paradigmxyz/tbl/README.md

   schema  Display table representation of each schema in the selected files

 General Options:
   -h, --help                       display help message -V, --version                    display version

 Input Options:
   [PATHS]...                       input path(s) to use -t, --tree                       recursively use all files in tree as inputs

 Transform Options:
-      --select <SELECT>...          select only these columns [alias --columns] --drop <DROP>...              drop column(s)
+  -c, --columns <COLUMNS>...       select only these columns [alias --select]
+      --drop <DROP>...             drop column(s)
-      --with-columns <NEW_COLS>...  insert columns, syntax NAME:TYPE [alias --with] --rename <RENAME>...          rename column(s), syntax OLD_NAME=NEW_NAME
+      --with-columns <NEW_COL>...  insert columns, syntax NAME:TYPE [alias --with] --rename <RENAME>...         rename column(s), syntax OLD_NAME=NEW_NAME
       --cast <CAST>...             change column type(s), syntax COLUMN=TYPE --filter <FILTER>...         filter rows by values, syntax COLUMN=VALUE --sort <SORT>...             sort rows, syntax COLUMN[:desc]
       --head <HEAD>                keep only the first n rows [alias --limit] --tail <TAIL>                keep only the last n rows --offset <OFFSET>            skip the first n rows of table --value-counts <COLUMN>      compute value counts of column(s)

 Output Options:
-      --no-summary                  skip printing a summary
-      --csv                         output data as csv
+      --no-summary                 skip printing a summary -n, --n <N>                      number of rows to print in stdout, all for all --csv                        output data as csv
       --json                       output data as json
+      --jsonl                      output data as json lines
-      --inplace                     modify files in place
+      --hex                        encode binary columns as hex for output --inplace                    modify files in place
-      --output-file <FILE_PATH>     write all data to a single new file --output-dir <DIR_PATH>       rewrite all files into this output directory --output-prefix <PREFIX>      prefix to add to output filenames --output-postfix <POSTFIX>    postfix to add to output filenames --partition <COLUMN>          partition output over this column --partition-by-value <SIZE>   partition mode, by range of values per partition --partition-by-bytes <BYTES>  partition mode, by max bytes per partition --partition-by-rows <ROWS>    partition mode, by max rows per partition --df                          load as DataFrame in interactive python session --lf                          load as LazyFrame in interactive python session --executable <EXECUTABLE>     python executable to use with --df or --lf --confirm                     confirm that files should be edited --dry                         dry run without editing files
+      --output-file <FILE_PATH>    write all data to a single new file --output-dir <DIR_PATH>      rewrite all files into this output directory --output-prefix <PRE-FIX>    prefix to add to output filenames --output-postfix <POST-FIX>  postfix to add to output filenames --df                         load as DataFrame in interactive python session --lf                         load as LazyFrame in interactive python session --executable <EXECUTABLE>    python executable to use with --df or --lf --confirm                    confirm that files should be edited --dry                        dry run without editing files

 Output Modes:
-1. output results into single file  --output-file /path/to/file.parquet
+1. output results in single file   --output-file /path/to/file.parquet
 2. modify each file inplace        --inplace
 3. copy files into a new dir       --output-dir /path/to/dir
-4. load interactive python session  --df | --lf
+4. load as interactive python      --df | --lf
 5. output data to stdout           (default behavior)
 ```

 #### `tbl ls`